 Disabling animations can improve the speed

-To be fair, these settings might hurt the user experience and some applications are no longer deliver great satisfaction for its user.
-I admitted that the animations still play well off, yet the performance is the primary focus for me.
+Quite frankly, these settings might hurt the user experience and some applications are no longer deliver great satisfaction for its user.
+But with or without animations, the full features of Android would still run perfectly.